Preuss School: Clubs

 A majority of Preuss clubs and organizations meet after school until 5:20 p.m., when the late-activity buses take up to 256 students home.
 A large number of the clubs are science-related.
 Robotics is popular on the Preuss' campus, which has teams that compete in robotics-related events sponsored by For Inspiration and Recognition of Science and Technology (FIRST), as well as teams that compete in Botball games played by robots they have built.

-School clubs include Science Olympiad, Oceanography Club, the National Organization for the Professional Advancement of Black Chemists, and the Black Chemical Engineers Club, which focuses on practicing for Quiz Bowl-like events.
-Other science-related clubs include a medical engineering club, the students' well-being advocacy program (SWAP), and an organ donation club, which promotes the process to students.

-Preuss encourages outreach and service clubs such as the Rotary-sponsored Interact, an organization similar to Key Club that helps involve students in community-service events.
-Others include the Preuss chapter of the National Honor Society.
-NHS promotes education, and its most recent project is the sixth-grade buddy system.
-In this system, a sixth grader is partnered with a junior or senior who serves as a tutor.
-The Ecology club runs the school's recycling program.
-There is also a student-to-student mentorship program.

-Other clubs on campus include a chess club, an urban dance league, Model United Nations, and an arts collective.
-Preuss has a choir that offers two annual concerts and has performed in other school events such as the "La Jolla Golden Triangle Rotary Stars in Their Eyes" concert.
-A badminton club was founded in 2014.
-Following this many students have attempted to form other sport-related clubs (for example, boys' volleyball) to widen the sports club/activity selection range, but have been denied due to lack of facilities.

 Internships

 For four years running, the Preuss School has collaborated with the Sanford Burnham Prebys Medical Discovery Institute on an internship program.
-The internship program allows for students to work on various projects at the Sanford Burnham laboratory, with the goal of inspiring students to become interested in science-related careers.
+The internship program allows students to work on various projects at the Sanford Burnham laboratory, with the goal of inspiring students to become interested in science-related careers.
 The internship program is funded by Sanford Burnham Trustee Peter Preuss and his wife, Peggy, and Chair Wain Fishburn and his wife, Debby.
 Preuss also has long-standing relationships with various academics departments at UCSD.
 These departments accept Preuss students as interns as a part of the senior wheel elective.